dekuotaku123/my-portfolio-site/README.md

 # portfolio-site

+work in progress

-created using html css and js
+using HTML, CSS and JS

+planning on using 3-JS and blender for 3D animation